- Ch. 1-4

 - Ch.
 26-28

 Our aim is to read the Gospel of Matthew as his story of the good news of Jesus.
-We will begin at the beginning and read steadily right through the Gospel.
+Following an overview of the whole Gospel, we will begin at the beginning and read steadily through the Gospel, chapter by chapter.
 Our aim therefore is to watch the story unfolding step by step.

-In Advent 2016 cycle A of the Sunday Gospel readings began once again.
+In Advent 2019, cycle A of the Sunday Gospel readings began once again.
 This is the year when passages from Matthew's Gospel are read on Sundays, especially during Ordinary Time.
-We will therefore be looking at the Sunday readings as we go along, giving a special consideration of the Old Testament reading chosen to accompany that Sunday's Gospel.
+We will therefore be looking at the Sunday readings as we go along, including a special consideration of the Old Testament reading chosen to accompany that Sunday's Gospel.

 My aim with this Gospel Reading project is to be practical: I hope to help you to read well and so to discover the Gospel for yourself.
 I will be trying to help you to build up an experience of reading so that you are able to approach the gospel story with the right questions in mind.
 This aim is not academic in itself - though the guidance will have a good academic basis.